 Still confused?
 Here are a few questions (and answers!) on what you should expect before flying with weed in the U.S:

-A: Legally?
+Legally?
 Not yet.
 Marijuana is still an illegal drug under federal law.
-Bringing legally purchased pot past a security checkpoint can still get you in big trouble if caught.
+Bringing legally purchased pot past a security checkpoint can still get you in big trouble.

 Remember: TSA offers are there to keep you safe (not bust you for drugs!)
-As long as you play it smart, you should be just fine.
+Always be courteous and do as instructed.

 In 1970’s Amsterdam, you could walk into a “coffeeshop,” lay down a few guilders, and walk away with legal cannabis and paraphernalia without a worry.
 It took the rest of the world a few years to catch up, but today, dispensaries — or weed shops—are popping up like crazy around the world.